p0t4t0sandwich/MassResourceInterchange/README.md

 ## Features

-### Extensible Storage Backends
+### Extensible Storage Backends (DataStores)

-You can write a mod that defines additional storage backends, which you can then use in the MRI's main config.
+You can write a mod that defines additional storage backends, which you can then use in MRI's main config.
+SQLite is the default storage backend to avoid errors during initial setup and in cases where servers aren't using the mod in a multiserver setup.

 Currently, the mod supports: